ORNL-AMO/AMO-Tools-Desktop/README.md

 - To start the electron app: `npm run electron`

 ## Package
-- To build a package:`npm install && npm run ng-high-memory` and then: `npm run dist`
+- To build a package:`npm install --save-dev && npm run ng-high-memory` and then: `npm run dist`
 - The packages will be placed in `../output`
-- Example: `npm install && npm run build-prod && npm run dist` will make a production-build installer for Windows
+- Example: `npm install --save-dev && npm run build-prod && npm run dist` will make a production-build installer for Windows

 ## For Developers
 - To generate a new angular module: `npm run ng g module path/to/module`
 - To generate a new angular component: `npm run ng g component path/to/component`
-- For more information, see [the angular docs](https://docs.angularjs.org/guide/component)
+- For more information, see [the Angular docs](https://docs.angularjs.org/guide/component)
 - For making small, frequent changes try using `npm run build-watch`.
 This type of build will watch for changes made to source files and only recompile what is necessary
+- To retrieve download counts for each of MEASUR's releases: `npm run download-stats`